 The annual Washington State Council for the Social Studies Fall Conference is a one day professional development opportunity for all teachers of any of the social studies subjects.

-- Registration for educators is $70 until the registration deadline.
+Registration for educators is $70 before the regular registration deadline of October 7th.

 Are you someone with an awesome lesson, resource or opportunity that you would love to share with Washington Social Studies teachers?
-Please consider submitting a proposal to present at the 2016 Fall Conference.
-Proposals were accepted up until August 26th, 2016
+Please consider submitting a proposal to present at the 2019 Fall Conference.
+Proposals will be accepted until September 4th, 2019